-SMARTGRID EV CHARGING
+& UNIVERSAL EV CHARGING

-Whereas, at the moment there is only plug in charging for battery EVs, that is far too slow to be practical for long haul vehicles, with the potential to cause overloading of national grids at times of peak demand.
+1. There is only plug in charging for battery EVs, that is far too slow to be practical for long haul vehicles, with the potential to cause overload crashes of national grids at times of peak demand.

-The ideal would be for a standard size cartridge to make handling easy for service stations.
-If there were a standard - or universal - cartridge, that would allow the use of many different chemistries to store off-peak energy from renewable sources, such as from solar and wind farms.
+The ideal would be for a standard size 'energy' cartridge - using a modular system - to make handling easier for service stations.
+If there were a standard - or universal - cartridge, that would allow the use of many different chemistries (compatibly) to store off-peak energy from renewable sources, such as from solar and wind farms.

 UNAVOIDABLE INCONVENIENCE FOR ENERGY GIANTS

-We have relied on petrol (gasoline) and diesel vehicles to now, but they have proved damaging to the environment and human health, in part causing global warming and lung cancer, leading the EU, G20 and United Nations to ban the sales of new fossil fuelled vehicles from 2030.
+We have relied on petrol (gasoline) and diesel vehicles to now, but they have proved damaging to the environment and human health, in part causing global warming and lung cancer, leading the EU, G20 and United Nations to want to ban the sales of new fossil fuelled vehicles from 2030.

 There is ample renewable energy from solar and wind farms to replace our reliance on oil, but there is as yet no medium to entice OEMs to produce vehicles that will be compatible with such a system, where it would require modification to existing platforms.
 Hence, we have a chicken and egg situation that must be solved if society is to benefit from cheaper zero carbon transport.